Differences

 | + | All the details are explained in the “[[docs: | ||

-| + | If you want to use an existing web service exposed by some web site then you need to do the following: | ||
+| - | This is explained in the “[[docs:2000_concepts:0900_prod_feats:0300_comm_with_other_systems|Communication with Other Systems]]” section.</ | + | If you want to use an existing web service implemented as REST or SOAP then you need to do the following: |

-| + | - Define an intelligent business object representing the web site exposing the web service with System intelligence type – see the “[[docs: | ||
+| - | <panel type=" | + | - Define an intelligent business object representing the web site exposing the web service – see the “[[docs:2500_config_apps:0500_add_edit_objects:0600_intelligent_bo|Defining Intelligent Business Objects]]” section. |

 | + | - Define a rule that will request the service of the business object using the '' | ||